-This 200-plus-year-old story (considered by many as the progenitor to the sci-fi genre) endures for a reason: It's dark and suspenseful, yes, but its treatment of universal themes (science versus nature, life and death, etc.) pervade time and space.
+This 200-plus-year-old story (considered by many as the progenitor to the sci-fi genre) endures for a reason: It's dark and suspenseful, yes, but its treatment of universal themes (science versus nature, life, and death, etc.) pervades time and space.
 Fun fact: Mary Shelley penned the story when she was only 18 years old.

 The Time Machine by H.G.
 Wells

 We all have H.G.
 Wells to thank for the concept of the time machine.
 The notion of traveling through time via a manmade machine was introduced in this 1895 scientific parable.
 Told as story within a story, the events center around a Victorian English scientist/inventor and his journey to the year 802,701.

 The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson

 This 19th-century Gothic novella explores the duality of human nature through the two alter egos of its main character, a prominent and respected physician named Dr. Henry Jekyll.
 The story was an instant hit upon its publication and represents Stevenson's best-selling work.